Nursing and Public Health Information

-Dipex is a site that gives you a unique look into the world of nursing.
-The posts are narrated by myself, Nurse Megan, a former Registered General Nurse (RGN) with over 15 years of varied experience in nursing.
+Dipex is known as a website that gives everyone a unique view if you are interested in the world of nursing.
+However, the posts are narrated by myself, as well as Nurse Megan; whom is a former Registered General Nurse (RGN); with many many years of experience in nursing.

-On each topic there is a little information about the medical conditions and the signs and symptoms of the disease.
-More than that, I hope to bring a little glimpse of the more humanitarian aspects of nursing and highlight each case study by an example of a patient, whose story and experience touched me deeply.
+On each topic there is a little information about the medical conditions; as well as the signs and symptoms of the disease.
+More than that, I hope to bring a little glimpse of the more humanitarian aspects of nursing.
+As well as highlight each case study by an example of a patient; whose story and experience touched me deeply.

-However, there are many daily examples of outstanding nurses and nurse practice.
-The press never write about the nurse who stays an extra 15 minutes every shift to hold the hand of a scared, confused old lady or listen to a student’s worries and fears, or the experienced night nurse who gently guides the new junior doctor into writing the correct prescription or ordering the correct procedure.
+The press rarely write about the nurse who stays an extra 15 minutes every shift to hold the hand of a scared, confused old lady or listen to a student’s worries and fears.
+Or the experienced night nurse who gently guides the new junior doctor into writing the correct prescription; or ordering the correct procedure.

 There are many exemplary nurses who endlessly show kindness, understanding and compassion towards all their patients, even in the most adverse of conditions.

-- Some doctors are obnoxious.
+- A few doctors are obnoxious.
 Some doctors are dumb.
-Some doctors are inattentive to their patients and admit them to hospital, but then do very little.
-This makes things very hard for nurses, and ultimately, patients.
+Some doctors are inattentive to their patients and admit them to hospital.
+But then do very little.
+This makes things very hard for nurses; and ultimately, patients.

 - Some patients are obnoxious.
 Some patients are dumb.
 Use your imagination or take a look at Nurse Megan’s top tips on dealing with angry, overly demanding or the manipulative patient.

-- Some patients have obnoxious and dumb family members.
+- A few patients have obnoxious and dumb family members.
 It’s particularly galling when rude family members get loud, angry, threatening, physically intimidating, writing complaint letters, and so on.

 - Some hospital administrators are obnoxious and some are dumb.
 This situation is all too common.
-People get promoted to their level of incompetence and can go no higher.
-Hospital policy is sometimes stupid and inexplicable.
+People in different forms of society get promoted to their level of incompetence and can go no higher.
+Hospital policy is sometimes stupid as well as inexplicable.
 Sometimes it’s wasting tons of money, wasting the effort of nurses, demoralizing.
 I hope nurse Megan can write about that.